Are you trying to learn more about a power of attorney in Georgia?

 You can appoint a real estate power of attorney to let someone sign the closing documents on your behalf.

-A real estate power of attorney in Georgia requires you to have:
+Per Georgia law, a real estate power of attorney requires you to have:

-- two witnesses present at the time of signing
+two witnesses present at the time of the signing

 Fill out the form on this page to get your real estate power of attorney.